PerimeterX/perimeterx-nginx-plugin/README.md

 ### Resolver
-Add the directive `resolver A.B.C.D;` in the HTTP section of your configuration.
-This is required so NGINX can resolve the PerimeterX API DNS name. `A.B.C.D` is the IP address of your DNS resolver.
+Add the directive `resolver A.B.C.D;` (where A.B.C.D is the IP address of your DNS resolver) in the HTTP section of your configuration.
+This is required for NGINX to resolve the PerimeterX API DNS name.

 ### Lua Package Path
-Update your Lua package path location in the HTTP section of your configuration to reflect where you have installed the modules.
+Update the your Lua package path location in the HTTP section of your configuration to reflect where you have installed the modules.

 ```
 lua_package_path "/usr/local/lib/lua/?.lua;;";
 ```

 ### Lua CA Certificates
-To support TLS to PerimeterX servers, you must point Lua to the trusted certificate location (actual location may differ between Linux distributions).
+To support TLS to PerimeterX servers, Lua must be pointed to the trusted certificate location (the actual certificate location may differ between Linux distributions).

 ```
 lua_ssl_trusted_certificate "/etc/ssl/certs/ca-certificates.crt";